Samir-z21/First-Website/README.md

 I had trouble pushing my repositary from my local cpu to github because I deleted and moved around the initial directories that were linked to this repository.
 I had to manually drop these files here.
 Henceforth, I think I can only modify, from now on, these files through github.
 Anyways, I am done with this project so it's not a big issue.
 I've learned to be careful when initially creating my connection to github and creating local directories.

 Other than this everything went smoothly alhamdulillah.
+[Live Demo](https://samir-z21.github.io/First-Website/)